OpenDataDE/DE_School_Choice_Sherpa/content.md

   * Students living outside the school district

-# Step 6.
+# Step 4.
 Status of Notification

+Check email/website for final decisions.

+Accept invitations for choice programs.

+Attend the orientation!
+Learn the rules, regulations, and fees/uniform requirements.